Dabrafenib and trametinib

 Tummy pain

-This may be caused by diarrhoea or constipation.
-Rarely it can be a sign of a more serious problem linked to the pancreas or to a hole in the bowel lining.
-If you develop severe tummy pain contact the hospital for advice straight away.
+Rarely tummy pain can be a sign of a more serious problem linked to the pancreas or to a hole in the bowel lining.
+If you develop severe tummy pain, contact the hospital for advice straight away.

 Effects on the heart